awsdocs/aws-kms-developer-guide/doc_source/monitoring-cloudwatch.md

 **Important**
 You will not receive email notifications until after you have confirmed your email address\.

-### Create a CloudWatch Alarm to Monitor Usage of CMKs that are Pending Deletion<a name="cmk-pending-deletion-alarm"></a>
+### Create a CloudWatch alarm to monitor usage of CMKs that are pending deletion<a name="cmk-pending-deletion-alarm"></a>

 When you [schedule key deletion](deleting-keys.md) for a CMK, AWS KMS enforces a waiting period before deleting the CMK\.
 You can use the waiting period to ensure that you don't need the CMK now or in the future\.
 You can also configure a CloudWatch alarm to warn you if a person or application attempts to use the CMK during the waiting period\.
 If you receive a notification from such an alarm, you might want to cancel deletion of the CMK\.

-For more information, see [Creating an Amazon CloudWatch Alarm to Detect Usage of a Customer Master Key that is Pending Deletion](deleting-keys-creating-cloudwatch-alarm.md)\.
+For more information, see [Creating an Amazon CloudWatch alarm to detect usage of a customer master key that is pending deletion](deleting-keys-creating-cloudwatch-alarm.md)\.

-## AWS KMS Events<a name="kms-events"></a>
+## AWS KMS events<a name="kms-events"></a>

 AWS KMS integrates with Amazon CloudWatch Events to notify you of certain events that affect your CMKs\.
 Each event is represented in [JSON \(JavaScript Object Notation\)](http://json.org) and contains the event name, the date and time when the event occurred, the CMK affected, and more\.
 You can use CloudWatch Events to collect these events and set up rules that route them to one or more *targets* such as AWS Lambda functions, Amazon SNS topics, Amazon SQS queues, streams in Amazon Kinesis Data Streams, or built\-in targets\.